01 of 08

 Ski All Seven Continents

 Everyone knows that North America and Europe are fantastic ski destinations, but did you also know that it is possible to ski on all of the other continents as well?
-Yep, that's right, you can actually ski in Africa, Australia, and even Antarctica if that's something that you like to do.
+Yep, that's right, you can actually ski in Africa, Australia, and even Antarctica if that's something that happens to be on your bucket list.
 If one of your goals is to ski the world, we have some suggestions on the very best places to hit the slopes on all seven continents.Continue to 2 of 8 below.

 02 of 08